marcobarilari/bidsme_examples/example1/README.md

 - `participants.json` is a sidecar json file for `participant.tsv` file, containing list of participants together with demographic information
   - alternative files `participants_add.json` and `participants_remove.json` are used for
-demonstration of participant table manipulations by `bidscoin`
+demonstration of participant table manipulations by `bidsme`
 - `FCsepNBack.json` is sidecar json file for task table
 - `VAS.json` is sidecar json file for VAS